70% of Your Immune System Resides in Your Gut

 The intestinal microbiome is very important for our health because it is able to:

-- modulate the maturation of the host’s innate and adoptive immune responses (70% of the immune system is localized in the gut).
+- Modulate the maturation of the host’s innate and adaptive immune responses (70% of the immune system is localized in the gut).

 Visbiome® is an eight-strain, high potency medical food that contains helpful, live bacteria.
 When taken under the supervision of a physician, it has been shown to help to restore balance to the GI tract when dietary management alone proves insufficient.